-This is the central question that drove the research for Church Refugees, a study of the dones.
+This was the central question that drove the research for Church Refugees, a study of the dones.
 For years I have been hearing stories of committed, talented, and well-trained churchgoers and church leaders deciding that they were “done” with church.
 As a sociologist who studies religion, I felt compelled to find an answer to this question.

-During the course of our first interviews for this project, we asked people a simple question after hearing about their whole history with the church: “Why did you leave?”
+During the course of our first interviews for that project, we asked people a simple question after hearing about their whole history with the church: “Why did you leave?”
 The answers were revealing, heartbreaking, inspiring, and full of thought and integrity.

 The one response that still sticks with me, though, is when I interviewed Lisa.
 When I asked her that question, she looked me in the eye and said, “Well, you’ve heard my story.
 Wouldn’t you leave?”

 I had no answer for her then—and to this day, I’m still not sure how to answer her.
 More importantly, though, her question underpins why this research is so important.